fgl27/smarttv-twitch/README.md

 ![mainsdk](https://fgl27.github.io/smarttv-twitch/screenshot/install/sdk_2.png)

-* Second tab **(Extension SDK)** under **TV Extensions-5.X** (or wherever X.X TV version there is) install **Web app.
+* Second tab **(Extension SDK)** under **TV Extensions-5.X** (or wherever newer/older X.X TV version there is) install **Web app.
 Development**, install **Samsung Certificate Extension** and under **TV Extension Tools** install **Web app.
 Tools**

 ![extensionsdk](https://fgl27.github.io/smarttv-twitch/screenshot/install/sdk_4.png)

+* After latest update of Tizen Studio version 4.1 the TV Extensions became unavailable, this is a Tizen studio bug that may already be fixed but if that is still a issue when you are reading this check this...
+[Missing TV extension on Package Manager](https://github.com/fgl27/smarttv-twitch/issues/157#issuecomment-757519336)
-*Tizen is always changing the packages that are available some packages may became deprecated and not show anymore, proceed with the installation process even if packages aren't available for you, report a issue if the application doesn't install but make sure you go to all steps at least once again after a problem just revise it all before reporting.*
+* Tizen is always changing the packages that are available some packages may became deprecated and not show anymore, proceed with the installation process even if packages aren't available for you, report a issue if the application doesn't install but make sure you go to all steps at least once again after a problem just revise it all before reporting.*
 * After everything finishes installing as you close the package manager it will ask if you want to open the **Tizen Studio** - click YES to open it.
 On windows it may ask you to give firewall permission for Tizen.

 ### Setting up the build environment: